 Chile's Demand for Patronage: The Chilean government's appeal was a request for long-term political patronage, transforming the international community into stakeholders in the domestic process.
 Officials, including Carlos Llancaqueo (President of Fundación Aitue), explicitly asked the community to: "honor this process, guide it, accompany it, and monitor it".
 This was a direct maneuver to:

-Lack of Disaggregated Data: The former Commissioner Gloria Callupe Rain was the only one who delivered a historical vision that accounted for territorial dispossession, poverty, and distrust, and indicated that while there were Mapuche people on the commission, they "were not representative" of the Mapuche People.
-Gloria alluded to the victim violence registry, mentioning data such as the "9 thousand acts of violence," leaving out Mapuche victims of police violence, including girls, women, and the elderly Mapuche, for whom no disaggregated data or registries of police attacks exist, which shows the political biases and the need to comply with this year’s call from the Permanent Forum (UNPFII) for Chile to implement CEDAW General Recommendation No. 39.
+The other former Commissioner present, Gloria Callupe Rain was the only one who delivered a historical vision that accounted for territorial dispossession, poverty, and distrust, and indicated that while there were Mapuche people on the commission, they "were not representative" of the Mapuche People.
+However, Callupe alluded to the victim violence registry, mentioning data such as the "9 thousand acts of violence," leaving out Mapuche victims of police violence, including girls, women, and the elderly Mapuche, for whom no disaggregated data or registries of police attacks exist, which shows the political biases and the need to comply with this year’s call from the Permanent Forum for Chile to implement CEDAW General Recommendation No. 39.

-At the end of Chile’s Side Event, and even though IFI’s president was denied a chance to speak having raised the hand, she executed a direct diplom atic action, personally distributing copies of the Open Letter's Executive Summary and Index—complete with QR codes to the full document—to delegates from numerous embassies and countries present, including those from Italy, Germany, Canada, Norway, Sweden, Australia, Peru, Guatemala, Panama, Mexico, and also the representative of ILO and the Permanent Mission of Chile to the UN in Geneva, among others.
+At the end of Chile’s Side Event, and even though IFI’s president was denied a chance to speak, having raised her hand signiling her interest in making a question or comment, she executed a direct diplomatic action personally distributing copies of the Open Letter's Executive Summary and Index—complete with QR codes to the full document—to delegates from numerous embassies and countries present, including those from Italy, Germany, Canada, Norway, Sweden, Australia, Peru, Guatemala, Panama, Mexico, and also the representative of ILO and the Permanent Mission of Chile to the UN in Geneva, among others.

 This had the following impact: